DrafaKiller/EasyBox-flutter/README.md

 ## GitHub

-The package code is available on Github: [Flutter - EasyBox](https://github.com/DrafaKiller/EasyBox-flutter)
+The widget code is available on Github: [Flutter - EasyBox](https://github.com/DrafaKiller/EasyBox-flutter)